MICHELE NORRIS, Host:

-Mr. PATRICK NOON (Painting Curator, Minneapolis Institute of Arts): The impact of these pictures, when they arrived, especially the Titians, when they arrived in London, was tremendous.
+PATRICK NOON: The impact of these pictures, when they arrived, especially the Titians, when they arrived in London, was tremendous.
 The artists had never seen anything like this.
 And of course, most British artists hadn't been overseas, or over the channel, I should say, because of the French Revolution.

-Mr. LEIGHTON: So there's a very nice letter in our archives where the then -it's now the Duke of Sutherland, writes to the gallery saying that he finds himself in the embarrassing position of not having enough room.
+LEIGHTON: So there's a very nice letter in our archives where the then - it's now the Duke of Sutherland, writes to the gallery saying that he finds himself in the embarrassing position of not having enough room.
 Would we be prepared to take some pictures by Rembrandt, Poussin, Titian, Raphael, on loan?

-Mr. ALEXANDER MCCALL SMITH (Author, Art Collector): Usually, big paintings, expensive paintings like that are acquired by big countries.
+ALEXANDER MCCALL SMITH: Usually, big paintings, expensive paintings like that are acquired by big countries.
 Here's Scotland with this wonderful, wonderful painting.